For decision-makers · CTO / CIO

 Official-first, and a screen for every vendor pitch

 Every certification above has a free-study page collecting the vendor’s own objectives and no-cost materials — the zero-dollar floor any paid training should have to clear.
 Instructor-led training earns its price for seats that need lab environments, schedule structure, or cohort pacing; it is a per-seat call, not an organization-wide default.
-Keep one screen handy for any pitch that crosses your desk: certifying bodies do not publish pass rates or post-certification salaries, so a vendor quoting either is quoting a number that has no source behind it.
+Keep one screen handy for any pitch that crosses your desk: none of the certifying bodies whose pages we reviewed publishes a pass rate or a post-certification salary, so ask a vendor quoting either where the number came from.

 Common questions